Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models: Introduction

+We also utilize a multi-aspect writing evaluation framework to assess the intermediate and final productions from the WritingPath, offering a way to evaluate the quality of free-form text\footnote{Free-form text generation focuses on creating diverse texts tailored to specific information and user intentions, unlike story generation, which develops narratives with plots and characters} without relying on reference texts.
+Taking into account that conventional Likert scales (1-5 ratings) \cite{clark78c, hinkin1998brief} make it challenging to systematically compare and evaluate diverse writing outputs, particularly in creative tasks \cite{chakrabarty2023art}, our evaluation framework aims to provide more precise and reliable assessments for the outlines and final texts.
 For evaluation purposes, we construct a free-form blog text dataset incorporating a wide range of writing styles and topics from real users, including Beauty, Travel, Gardening, Cooking, and IT.
 Using this dataset, we evaluate how well the LLM outputs reflect the user's intentions.
-Applying the Writing Path to various LLMs, including GPT-3.5-turbo \cite{brown2020language}, GPT-4 \cite{achiam2023gpt}, and HyperCLOVA X \cite{yoo2024hyperclova}, shows significant performance gains across all evaluated models.
+Applying the WritingPath to various LLMs shows significant performance gains across all evaluated models.
 These results validate that our approach enables the models to maintain a stronger focus on the given topic and purpose, ultimately generating higher-quality text that more accurately reflects user intentions.
+Furthermore, to validate real-world applicability, we applied WritingPath to a commercial writing platform for beta testing from October 2023 to March 2024.
+The deployment demonstrated its effectiveness in supporting real users with structured content creation across diverse writing needs.

-The main contributions of this study can be summarized as follows: \begin{itemize} \item We propose Writing Path, a novel framework that enhances the ability of LLMs to generate high-quality and goal-oriented pieces of writing by using explicit outlines. \item We customize a comprehensive evaluation framework that measures the quality of both the intermediate outlines and the final texts. \item We construct a diverse writing dataset from unstructured blog posts across multiple domains, providing useful information such as aligned human evaluation scores, such as metadata that can be used as input for LLM-based writing tasks, and aligned human evaluation scores for the generated texts. \item Our evaluation results indicate that the Writing Path markedly improves the quality of LLM-generated texts compared to methods that do not use intermediate outlines. \end{itemize}
+The main contributions of this study can be summarized as follows: \begin{itemize} \item We propose WritingPath, a novel framework that enhances the ability of LLMs to generate high-quality and goal-oriented pieces of writing by using explicit outlines. \item We customize a comprehensive evaluation framework that measures the quality of both the intermediate outlines and the final texts. \item We construct a diverse writing dataset from unstructured blog posts across multiple domains, providing useful information such as aligned human evaluation scores, such as metadata that can be used as input for LLM-based writing tasks, and aligned human evaluation scores for the generated texts. \item Our evaluation results indicate that the WritingPath markedly improves the quality of LLM-generated texts compared to methods that do not use intermediate outlines. \end{itemize}